alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Create login page and add the username to the navbar
 - [x] Create the logout page
 - [x] Create the registration page
+- [x] Cleans up even more tailwind classes
+- [x] Extract JS from the apps

 ## 04/17/2025